Looking for breakthrough ideas for innovation challenges? Try Patsnap Eureka!

 Further, if the liquid phase of the reaction medium contains an excess concentration of the oxidizable compound, additional undesirable side-reactions can generate impurities.

-For example, CSTRs have a relatively high capital cost due to their requirement for expensive motors, fluid-sealed bearings and drive shafts, and/or complex stirring mechanisms.
+For example, CSTRs have a relatively high capital cost due to their requirement for expensive motors, fluid-sealed bearings and drive shafts, and / or complex stirring mechanisms.

-Further, the rotating and/or oscillating mechanical components of conventional CSTRs require regular maintenance.
+Further, the rotating and / or oscillating mechanical components of conventional CSTRs require regular maintenance.

-The labor and shutdown time associated wit
+The labor and shutdown time associated with such maintenance adds to the operating cost of CSTRs.

 Method used